Uvacoder/uvacodernotes6/notes/javascript.md

 ## Lexical scope

-- When we run the function we make sort of a “bond” with the data stored inside it.
-In this case when we run it again, the variable will “remember”.
+- When we run the function we make sort of a _bond_ with the data stored inside it.
+In this case when we run it again, the variable will _remember_.
 That hidden bond, that backpack, is shown in the console like this `[[scope]]`.
 - The position of the function will determine the data available to us when the function gets invoked.
+- If we assign a variable inside a function and it cannot find it in the global scope, an auto-global variable will be created.
+This is really bad practice.

+### Undefined vs. undeclared

+- Undefined: a variable exists, but it has no value.
+Undeclared: not declared in a scope we have access to.

 ## Web APIs